Weavous/SlimPHP/README.md

 # SlimPHP
-Develop of an API Using Slim PHP Framework
+Development of an API Using Slim PHP Framework